Fashion icon and artist Gloria Vanderbilt dies at 95

 Gloria Vanderbilt died Monday morning, according to her son, CNN's Anderson Cooper.
-The fashion designer and socialite was 95.
+The fashion designer, artist and socialite was 95.

 Born in New York in 1924, Gloria Laura Morgan Vanderbilt grew up in France.
 Her father, financier Reginald Vanderbilt, the heir to a railroad fortune, died when she was a baby.

-Young Gloria was the focus of media attention at an early age, dubbed "the poor little rich girl" amid an intense custody battle between her mother and her father's enormously wealthy sister, Gertrude Vanderbilt Whitney.
-The latter prevailed in court proceedings.
+Gloria was the focus of media attention at an early age, dubbed 'the poor little rich girl' amid an intense custody battle between her mother and her father's enormously wealthy sister, Gertrude Vanderbilt Whitney.
+Her aunt prevailed in court proceedings.

 Her first marriage was to Hollywood agent Pat DiCicco in 1941, when Vanderbilt was 17.